El Viaje de las Ánimas

 I. The Origin of Sleep (February 2018)

-I imagined a lake covered in marigold flowers floating on the water, with small lit candles gently illuminating the scene.
-In the center, a majestic Catrina appeared on a trajinera, dressed in golden petals that shimmered as if they had a light of their own.
-It wasn’t just a beautiful idea… it was something I felt I had to make real.
+I imagined a lake covered in floating marigold flowers, illuminated by small candles drifting gently across the water.
+At the center, a majestic Catrina appeared on a trajinera, dressed in golden petals that shimmered as if they carried their own light.

-From that moment, I knew that one day I would create it.
-But I also understood that it wouldn’t be easy.
-I needed time, money, and most of all, people who could help me bring it to life just as I had imagined.
+From that moment, I knew I would create it one day.
+But I also understood that bringing it to life would require time, resources, and above all, the right people who could help shape every detail exactly as I imagined it.

-So I kept it.
-I held it in silence for four years.
+So I kept that vision in silence for four years.

 II.
 Planning and Equipment (2018–2022)